Small telescope

 A small telescope is generally considered by professional astronomers to be any reflecting telescope with a primary mirror that is less than 2 m in diameter.

 By amateur standards, a small telescope can have a primary mirror/aperture less than 6–10 in in diameter.
 Little if any professional-level research is performed with refracting telescopes in the modern era of astronomy.

 Small telescopes dominate astronomical research in the fields of asteroid/comet discovery/observation, variable star photometry, supernova/nova discovery, and colorimetry/polarimetry of the Solar System's planets.

-Because of their limited light-gathering capability, small telescopes are usually not well-suited to spectroscopy, although some useful spectroscopic work can be performed with reflecting telescopes with a primary mirror as small as 14 in when equipped with the increasingly sophisticated CCD imaging and spectroscopic instrumentation that has become available to amateur astronomers in the 21st century.
+Because of their limited light-gathering capability, small telescopes are usually not well-suited to spectroscopy.
+However, some useful spectroscopic work can be performed with reflecting telescopes with a primary mirror as small as 14 in when equipped with the increasingly sophisticated CCD imaging and spectroscopic instrumentation that has become available to amateur astronomers in the 21st century.